Making the zeroth-order process fidelity independent of state preparation and measurement errors: The physical meaning of parameter in channel noise scaling

-Now let us consider the formula for average gate fidelity where $dU$ is the unitarily invariant Haar measure and $\rho$ is a quantum state $|\psi\rangle\langle\psi|$ and $\Lambda_{\mathbf{c}}$ is a noisy channel.
+We now consider the formula for average gate fidelity where $dU$ is the unitarily invariant Haar measure, $\rho$ is a quantum state $|\psi\rangle\langle\psi|$ and $\Lambda_{\mathbf{c}}$ is a noisy channel.
 Eq.~(\ref{4.44}) means that the gate fidelity is averaged over the unitary group.
-Here, we can explain that this equation is in the Heisenberg picture because the quantum state is fixed while the the operators are not fixed (we sum the unitary operators over the unitary group).
-As shown in Ref. \cite{EmersonRBCYCLE}, Eq.~(\ref{4.44}) can be written as where $\hat{\Lambda}^{\mathbf{avg}}_{\mathbf{c}} \equiv \int dU\hat{U}\hat{\Lambda_{\mathbf{c}}}\hat{U}^{-1}.$ The analysis of $\hat{\Lambda}^{\mathbf{avg}}_{\mathbf{c}}$ has been done in Ref. \cite{EmersonRBCYCLE} so the noisy channel $\hat{\Lambda}^{\mathbf{avg}}_{\mathbf{c}}$ can be written as follows where $p$ can be seen as the strength of the depolarizing channel.
-And if we apply the channel $n$ times, we can get the fidelity in the form If $p = 1 $ then the fidelity $F_n$ is equal to $1$, which means there is no error.
+As shown in Ref. \cite{EmersonRBCYCLE}, Eq.~(\ref{4.44}) can be written as where $\hat{\Lambda}^{\mathbf{avg}}_{\mathbf{c}} \equiv \int dU\hat{U}\hat{\Lambda_{\mathbf{c}}}\hat{U}^{-1}.$ Based on the analysis of $\hat{\Lambda}^{\mathbf{avg}}_{\mathbf{c}}$ in Ref. \cite{EmersonRBCYCLE}, the noisy channel $\hat{\Lambda}^{\mathbf{avg}}_{\mathbf{c}}$ can be written as follows where $p$ can be seen as the strength of the depolarizing channel.
+By applying the channel $m$ times, we can obtain the fidelity in the form If $p = 1 $ then the fidelity $F^m$ is equal to $1$, which means there is no error.
 It is worth noting that the mathematical form of the depolarizing channel in Ref.~\cite{EmersonRBCYCLE} is different from the mathematical form in Ref.~\cite{PhysRevA.108.032602}, where it is written as where $d$ is the dimension of the Hilbert space and $p$ is the depolarizing probability.
 Therefore, the physical interpretations of these two mathematical forms may be a little different.
 So far we have mentioned the relation between the average gate fidelity and the depolarizing channel; and the physical meaning $p$ in the depolarizing channel written as Eqs.~(\ref{4.46}) and (\ref{4.48}), respectively.
 Now we can use the equivalence mentioned in Ref.~\cite{EmersonRBCYCLE} where The measure $d\psi$ in Eq.~(\ref{4.50}) is unitarily invariant over the set of pure states, and $|\psi\rangle$ is a quantum state.
-We can say that Eq.~(\ref{4.50}) is in the Schrödinger picture because the unitary operator $U$ is fixed, while the quantum states are not fixed (sum over a set of quantum states).
-We can say that Eqs.~(\ref{4.44}) and (\ref{4.50}) are equivalent but have different interpretations (by using the Schrödinger picture and the Heisenberg picture).
-The Schrödinger picture and the Heisenberg picture both have their advantages and disadvantages.
-For example, it is easier to mathematically deal with a quantum system in the Heisenberg picture than it is in the Schrödinger picture.
-However, a quantum system would have a clearer physical meaning in the Schrödinger picture than in the Heisenberg picture.
-All in all, the interpretation of being in different pictures seems like a good way to explain Eq.~(\ref{4.49}).